 Risk-taking.
-In a low-rate environment, reaching-for-income investors move from shortterm debt instruments into equities to capture the higher income yield provided by the equities.
-This portfolio rebalancing results in increased portfolio volatility in the low rate environment for the reaching-for-income investors that Figure 12 illustrates.
+In a low rate environment, "reaching-for-income" investors move from short-term debt instruments into equities to capture the higher income yield provided by the equities.
+This portfolio rebalancing results in the increased portfolio volatility in low rate environment for the reaching-for-income investors that is illustrated in Figure 12.